lzwjava/blog-source/notes/vscode-java-en.md

 ---

 That’s it!
 You should now have the Java compiler configured in VSCode.
 If you run into any issues or have more questions—like working with a specific build tool—feel free to let me know, and I’ll be happy to assist further! 😊

+---

+Set `maven.terminal.userJavaHome` to true.
+You can check the Java version in the terminal.